Skip to main content

 Action Plans

-• Must have a current, regular COR (1-year CORs are not eligible).
+• Must have a current, regular COR or SECOR (1-year CORs/SECORs are not eligible).

-• Employer must be in a maintenance year and have completed at least one full, three-year COR audit cycle.
+• Must be in a maintenance year and have completed a full three-year COR audit cycle.